EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 My main research interest is **information extraction** — entities, relations, and events — from **digitised documents**, at the intersection of NLP, machine learning, and cultural data.

+_"Sometimes the most important discoveries are about what doesn’t work."_ (Mikhail Biriuchinskii, Lisbon, DH2025)

 ------